dkellner/emacs.d/README.md

 To improve typing ergonomics in general, I'm using an ergonomic keyboard layout called [Neo](https://neo-layout.org/).
-This puts frequently used keys in the home row and adds more modifier keys, which make writing special characters easier.
+This puts frequently used keys in the home row and adds more modifier keys, which make typing special characters easier.
+In addition there is [Boon](https://github.com/jyp/boon), a modal editing package reducing the need to type key-chords.

-To reduce typing of key-chords, I'm using a modal editing mode called [Boon](https://github.com/jyp/boon).
-Since very recently this provides idiomatic key bindings (e.g. you can use `n` and `p` for `next-line` and `previous-line`).
-This also plays nicely together with special Emacs modes who already use those keys for navigation, e.g. `org-agenda-mode`.

 ### State-of-the-art development experience in selected languages